Al & Friends Sunday Breakfast

 *Note: Any images of un-masked people on this site are from BEFORE the pandemic.

 We'll be there Sunday mornings and holidays at Window On The Bay, located directly across from McDonalds in Monterey at 717 Del Monte Blvd.
 Service at 8:30am

-This benefit provides a huge boost to our nonprofit.
+THANK YOU VERY MUCH!!!
+This benefit provides a huge boost annually to our nonprofit.
 It's a year end pledge drive from Nov.11th to the last day of December, when the total of our donations will receive a percentage match on top!
-Contact Justin, firstname.lastname@example.org if you are interested in donating a "Challenge Gift" That will put you in a special section, mentioning you as a proud Al & Friends donor!
-(Or be anonymous) After November 12th, you can find our MCGives! page at THANKS!!!
+Contact Justin, firstname.lastname@example.org if you are interested in donating a "Challenge Gift" next year!
+That will put you in a special section, mentioning you as a proud Al & Friends donor!
+(Or be anonymous) After November 12th, you can find our MCGives! page at https:///al THANKS!!!

 Nathan Binder is awarded the first honorary "Nathan Biner Youth Award!"

 Nathan has been coming down every Sunday that he physically could, ready to work, and with a smile.
 He's such a wonderful, amazing young man who has inspired many of us - young and old.
 He has earned this award, one that this board of directors will continue to give to astounding youth among Al & Friends every year, and it will bear his name in honor - as the inspiration for such a prestigious endowment.